Coates, Cambridgeshire: Description

-The village has two greens, North Green and South Green, which are divided by the busy A605 road, which runs through the village.
-There is a small shop which includes a post office.
-Coates has a church, a chapel, a village hall and a primary school.
-Local businesses include a Chinese takeaway (Lucky House), two pubs (The Carpenters Arms and The Vine), a violin shop (Simon Watkin Violins) and a number of farms.
+The village has two greens, North Green and South Green, which are divided by the A605 road, which runs through the village.
+There is a small shop which includes a post office and There is also a Co Op which opened July 2025.
+Coates has a church, a village hall and a primary school.
+Local businesses include a Chinese takeaway (Lucky House), two pubs (The Carpenters Arms and The Vine), a violin shop (Simon Watkin Violins), a manufacturer of window blinds housed in the former chapel on North Green, and a number of farms.
 It also has a war memorial on North Green.
 The village has its own fishing lake.
 It was awarded Fenland's best kept village in 1993.
 It is famous for its Petanque competitions as people from different countries such as the Netherlands and Austria come to compete.

-There is a well supported traditional annual Village show with classes for farming, gardening, winemaking, cooking and photography, this being held jointly at Holy Trinity church and the Methodist Chapel.
+There is a well supported traditional annual Village Show.